craigthackerx/azure-challenge/README.md

 ### Prerequisites

 - A Github account
-- An Azure Free Account with an Azure Tenant already setup - You can use your GitHub account for Single-Sign on if it is not already been used for a trial in the past.
+- An Azure Free Account with an Azure AD Tenant - You can use your GitHub account for Single-Sign on if it is not already been used for a trial in the past.
 - A credit card for ID check when signing up with Microsoft.  *I am not responsible for anyone not using low or free tier with credits*
 - Familarise yourself with [a Azure Naming convention](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).
-Using a consistent naming convention is desirable
+Using a consistent naming convention is desirable.

 All of these challenges can be attempted in any order you wish, and attempting one before another could be considered more optimal depending on your solution.
 Be aware that solutions which go above and beyond the requirements are going to validate your own learning, so don't hold back and be ready to make justifications, it is intentional the questions are open ended.